Protecting Consumers and Preventing Fraud

 - Highlighting a need for better consumer protection, Assemblyman Burzichelli championed legislation that prohibits rental car agencies from both selling and leasing vehicles subject to a recall unless and until they are repaired.
 Consumers should be able to rent a vehicle without worrying about safety issues that should have already been repaired.
 The bill passed the Assembly and now moves to the Senate for consideration.

 - A law sponsored by Senator Sweeney revised the “Contractors’ Registration Act” to require state-issued identification badges for home improvement contractors.
 The law is intended to help consumers avoid fraud, particularly in light of Hurricane Sandy.
 It requires a home improvement contractor to wear a state-issued identification badge whenever the contractor is performing, engaging, or attempting to engage, in selling home improvements.

-- Assemblyman Burzichelli and Assemblywoman Riley are also sponsors of the “Consumer Credit Fairness Act,” which would protect consumers and give them new rights from being harassed by a debt collection agency.
+- Assemblyman Burzichelli is a sponsor of the “Consumer Credit Fairness Act,” which would provide additional protections for consumers from being pursued by a debt collection agency.